waitinfuture/emapreduce/intl.en-US/User Guide/Component authorization/Hive authorization.md

     at org.apache.hadoop.hdfs.server.namenode.FSPermissionChecker.check(FSPermissionChecker.java:292)
     ```

-    An error occurs due to no permissions.
-Permissions should be granted to the user test.
+    An error occurs due to the lack of permissions.
+Permissions should be granted to the test user.

     ```
     #Switch from root account to has account